charlesfrye/charlesfrye.github.io/_posts/2017-11-03-quantal-release-probabilistic-models.markdown

 information is
 ([usually]({{site.url}}/{{site.qualurl}}/31/))
 instead communicated as a chemical signal.
-Neurons are separated by a small gap called a *synapse*, and they communicate with each other across this gap by releasing chemicals called neurotransmitters into it, which are detected by
+Connected neurons are separated by small gaps calleD *synapses*, and they communicate with each other across these gaps by releasing chemicals called neurotransmitters into them, which are detected by
 [receptor proteins](({{site.url}}/{{site.qualurl}}/19/)).
 This process is called